carfreesc/carfreesc.github.io/notes.md

 Doctors and dentists are spread throughout town.
 There are a few concentrations of medical offices.

 * The hospital in town is **Mount Nittany Medical Center**.
-It's a couple miles bike ride, some of it on Park Avenue and fairly unpleasant.
-CATA service to the hospital was recently discontinued; the Penn State Campus shuttle now stops there during business hours and may be the only option.
+It's doable by bike but involves a pretty unpleasant stretch on Park Avenue.
+CATA no longer serves the hospital, but the public can use the PSU Campus Shuttle via Beaver Avenue to get out there.

 * Geisinger Healthplex State College (a.k.a. **Geisinger Grays Woods**) is located in the Grays Woods development off I-99 a bit to the northwest of downtown.
 Fairly frequent bus service is available on the W route.
 Although it is a bit far, it is easily bikable via the Tudek/Circleville + Valley Vista + Circleville paths with only a short stretch on Scotia Rd at the end.

 * **Scenery Park** has a variety of medical facilities.
-There is easy access via the South Atherton bike path.
+There is easy access via the AC bus, which turns around in the vicinity, or by the S Atherton bike path.

 There are doctors and dentists in many other places too.
 Mount Nittany has some primary care doctors at a facility on Blue Course, which has good bike access.
 There are optometrists and dentists downtown and in Scenery Park.

 ## Entertainment

 * One of the great advantages of living in State College is our proximity to the woods.
-Unfortunately, your options are somewhat limited if you need to bus/bike to the trailhead.
-There are various connections to the Scotia gamelands, e.g. at the western terminus of the Tudek/Circleville path on Sleepy Hollow Rd.
-Easy places to get in (which are also busier) are Musser Gap and Shingletown Gap.
-(There are of course many other beautiful places to bike, but the bike part starts to become the trip instead of just the transit.)
+A few trailheads are reachable by biking or transit, though this may be a case where you want to rent a car.
+The Penn State-Circleville bike path gives you access to the Scotia gamelands off Sleepy Hollow road.

+* You can also bike to Musser Gap or Shingletown Gap, and these are both served by CATAGO!'s Boalsburg zone.

 * The **State College Spikes** play at Lubrano Park, which is easy to reach by various bus routes (e.g. the Red Link), or by biking through campus.